danchyy/danchyy.github.io/en/_posts/2021-03-10-mid-season-awards.md

 ![](/assets/mid_season_awards/postup_players.png)

-Embiid is the best this season in points per possession when it comes to shares from Post Up, Jokic is second behind him.
+Embiid is the among the best in the league this season in points per possession when it comes to possesions from Post Up, Jokic is also right there with him.
 I don't remember when was the last season when the two top candidates for MVP were such a dominant post up players, maybe during Duncan, Garnett and Dirk time?

-Here are a few more quick lines on how good these two really are: Jokic has perhaps the best passing season for a center.
+Here are a few more quick notes on how good these two really are: Jokic has perhaps the best passing season for a center.
 Embiid is perhaps the best mid-range scorer this season (if we look at both volume and efficiency).
 Jokic dominates inside the paint with his hooks.
 Embiid shoots over 85% at the free throw line!
 Also, Embiid is a HUGE plus on the defensive side, and Philadelphia looks significantly better with him on defense as well.

 ![](/assets/mid_season_awards/on_off_diff.png)